cade-vs/alter-css/README.md

 the whole value (not splitted values, though splitted values are always available).

+Vars can self-reference:

+    $button_colors  #FFF  $2+4  #336699

+second item in this var will take value from the third and will bump it 4, result in $button_colors.2 will be #77AADD.
+Vars with name '$digit' are expanded only at the same line of the var definition.

 # VARS AND BLOCKS NAMES

 Vars and blocks names can include letters, numbers, dash and underscore.